Academic Advising: Overview

 In addition to making students aware of their major and general degree requirements, major advisors can help their advisees to expand other areas of interest by thoughtful choices of elective courses or academic minors (sort by major/minor: “minor”).
 Frequently, major advisors will be asked to write substantive letters of recommendation for students who are assembling a credentials file, either for application to graduate school or for employment.

-For specific questions about advising in the major, please contact the faculty coordinator of the relevant board of study.
+For specific questions about advising in the major, please contact the faculty chair of the relevant department.

 Students on academic probation are notified by their dean’s office of their academic standing.
 Students in the School of Liberal Arts and Sciences are required to meet with an academic advisor in the Advising Center to discuss the reasons for their academic difficulties and how they may improve their performance.
 In the School of the Arts, students who are on academic probation meet with their advisor and/or the staff program coordinator for their conservatory or school, or the assistant dean of the School of the Arts.